Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/AppCreationScripts/AppCreationScripts.md

     ```PowerShell
     Set-ExecutionPolicy -Scope Process -ExecutionPolicy Unrestricted
     ```
 4. If you have never done it already, in the PowerShell window, install the AzureAD PowerShell modules.
-For this, type:
+For this:

+   1. Open PowerShell as admin (On Windows, Search Powershell in the search bar, right click on it and select Run as administrator).
+   2. Type:
         ```PowerShell
         Install-Module AzureAD
         ```
 5. Go to the `AppCreationScripts` sub-folder.
 From the folder where you cloned the repo,
     ```PowerShell
     cd AppCreationScripts